 After being born, Apollo was fed the nectar of ambrosia, and within some days he grew strong and brave, ready to take revenge.

-At the age of four, he was able to kill the monstrous python with special arrows given to him by god of blacksmiths Hephaestus.
+At the age of four, he was able to kill the monstrous python with special arrows given to him by the god of blacksmiths Hephaestus.
 He was worshiped by the people of Delos for his bravery.

 After these events, Delos and Delphi became sacred sites for the worship of Zeus, Leto, Artemis, and, especially, Apollo.
 The high priestess Pythia presided over the Temple of Apollo at Delphi, serving as its enigmatic oracle.